LleeMcD/Pewlett-Hackard-Analysis/README.md

 - The number of remaining positions that will need to be filled by other means, e.g., eliminated, combined with other roles or filled by external candidates.
 ## Results
 The analysis findings were as follows:
 -	There are 90,398 employees who were born between 1952 and 1955, who are eligible for retirement.
-A breakdown of retirement eligible employees by title is as follows:
+A breakdown of employees by title is as follows:
   - Senior Engineer 29,414
   - Senior Staff 28,254
   - Engineer 14,222